missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 On the *MPF Show Creator* panel, go to *MPF Config File* and select the yaml file from your MPF project that includes the `lights:` definitions.

 After loading the lights file, click on the "*Generate Show Creator Scene*" button to generate a scene file for building shows.
 The scene will be saved as "show_creator.tscn".
-Open this scene in the Godot editor.
+Find this file in the *FileSystem* panel and double-click to open the scene in the main Godot editor window.

-The root node of the show creator scene is called `MPFShowCreator`.
+If you do not see your playfield image in the scene, you will need to manually attach it.
+The root node of the show creator scene is called `MPFShowCreator`, which you can see at the top of the *Scene* panel.
 Select it and in the *Inspector* panel, under *Sprite2D > Texture* select *Quick Load* and choose the image of your playfield.
 Your playfield image should now be aligned top-left with the Godot axis.

 ## Arrange Lights